 The lodge chief appoints a Vigil Honor nominating committee chair and committee members composed of youth who have been approved by the lodge adviser and Scout executive.
 The lodge adviser appoints one adult adviser in consultation with the lodge chief and staff adviser.
 The chair and committee members are usually Vigil Honor members; however, any youth member of the lodge may serve on the committee, provided that they are not eligible to receive the Vigil Honor.
 A committee of five to ten youth has been found effective in many lodges.
-The key is to keep the committee to a manageable size, yet large enough to complete its task.
-The committee should be of sufficient size so that its members will collectively be aware which Arrowmen have been the leaders and workers in the lodge.
+The key is to keep the committee to a manageable size, yet large enough so that its members will collectively be aware which Arrowmen have been the leaders and workers in the lodge.